7 Ways to Help Your Student Succeed

 Kent School District recognizes September as Attendance Awareness Month.
 Through awareness and education efforts, we seek to support our students to attend school and access the critical instruction and learning opportunities our schools provide.

-As parents, we have a critical role in our child’s ability to succeed in school.
-We all want what’s best for our kids; and regular attendance at school is an essential component!
+As parents, families, and guardians, we have a critical role in our child’s ability to succeed in school.
+We all want what’s best for our kids and regular attendance at school is an essential component!

 Here’s 7 things you can do to help your child’s attendance: